Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

  - The software resource monitoring should include     Process and Services in the system
  - It should monitor and report the usage through Syslog Message
- - Resource monitoring shall be added as new systemd service.
+ - Add new resource monitoring service  named 'sysmonitor.service' shall be added to systemd service.
  - All the alert message should be sent to syslog
  -